When doing any kind of creating — writing blog posts, making videos, or outlining a course — I recommend following these 3 phases, in order:

 The key question that we hold here is “What would make this more helpful or delightful to the audience?”

-Whereas in the first phase, our mind/heart connection to the audience is childlike play or communion without bounds — a right-brained approach — in this next phase of creation, Polish, we are more likely to be exercising our left brain.
+Whereas in the first phase, our mind/heart connection to the audience is childlike play or communion without bounds — a right-brained approach — in this next phase of creation, Polish, we are exercising our left brain more.

 In this phase, we think about “How can we save the audience’s time by pruning away the unnecessary, sequencing our ideas to be more understandable, and adding examples to help them integrate our ideas?”